fuzzypete/health-data-pipeline/docs/HealthDataPipelineArchitecture.md

 ```

 **Processing:**
-1. **Strategy B timestamp ingestion:** Use timestamps with user's actual timezone from CSV
+1. **Strategy A timestamp ingestion:** Parse naive timestamps and assume home timezone (see Timestamp Handling Strategy)
 2. Parse JEFIT CSV sections (ROUTINES, MYLOGS)
 3. Create workout_id per session
 4. Extract sets with weight/reps/rest
 5. Calculate session aggregates → `workouts`

+**Note:** JEFIT exports do not include timezone information, so we assume the user's home timezone (America/Los_Angeles) for all workouts.
+This means workout times will be incorrect on travel days but consistent at home.

 ---